 Use HashMicro’s CRM system to help you keep track of your sales progress.
 Are there any unclosed deals?
-Which clients need to be followed up immediately?
+Which clients need to followed up immediately?
 When was the last time your sales reps contacted the leads they were handling?
 How was your lead’s response to the quotation you had sent?

 5. Reboot your supply chain

 We know that you want to return to your full capacity to the way it was before, but that can’t be done instantly.
 The demand may have drastically changed.
 Your customers may have shifted their interest to other types of services or products.
 Therefore, your inventory must be in accordance with the new demand.
 And, if you are a manufacturer, you must make a strategic plan so that your production capacity won’t exceed demand.